 Whether big or small, the internet has made it easier for us to share moments in life with one another.
 At the touch of a button, you can capture big moments such as a baby’s first steps and share them instantly with friends and family.
-For the second week of Cyber Security Awareness Month (CSAM), we are focusing on sharing special moments safely with advice on staying safe while file sharing, malware and antivirus software, and storing and backing up data.
+This week is a reminder about sharing special moments safely!
+When file-sharing use anti-malware and antivirus software and back up your data.

 Sharing special moments helps us feel connected to those we love.
 The internet allows us to instantly share these moments with friends and family both near and far.
 Unfortunately, when it comes to sharing things online, the internet isn’t always safe.
 Sending and receiving private files can be risky as there are many cybercriminals who can try to exploit your information by using various methods such as phishing.

 Phishing is a common method that hackers will use to steal valuable information from both individuals and organizations.
 Phishing scams are often disguised as messages from people and organizations that you trust, making them easier to fall victim to.
 One of the best ways to avoid a phishing scam is to learn how to recognize one.
 Check out these seven red flags to look out for to avoid becoming a victim of phishing.

 MALWARE AND ANTIVIRUS SOFTWARE

 Malware is one of the most common ways people experience a cyberattack.
 Did you know that 2 in 5 Canadians have had malware on their computer?
 Malware is software that is specifically designed to interfere with, damage, or gain unauthorized access to a computer system.
 If your device is infected, it can cause freezing and crashing, poor performance, unwanted pop-ups, and toolbars, and even send out unwanted emails.